vijaykankane/terraform-demo/README.md

    - Initialize a new Terraform project targeting AWS. use command terraform init to initalize teh terraform

-2. VPC and Network Configuration:
+2. VPC and Network Configuration: terraform plan followed by terraform apply --auto-approval

    - Create an AWS VPC with two subnets: one public and one private.
    - Set up an Internet Gateway and a NAT Gateway.